yating52997/nycu-llama2/README.md

 # nycu-llama2

+## Abstract
+Our goal is to establish a large language model (LLM) capable of answering questions related to NYCU.
+Our approach involves leveraging Taiwan Llama, a 7-billion-parameter model, then subsequently finetunes it using LoRA.
+To collect our data, we generate question-answer pairs using GPT-3.5.
+The resultant model is deployed on the web for seamless inference.

 ## Dataset
 We collect data containing documents from NYCU and some information about our department, then use GPT to generate QA pairs.
 Finally, complete the dataset with 3000 pairs.
 The dataset can be downloaded here: